 - Equality and Diversity Action Plan

-If you require any further information please contact the Deputy Principal on 01964 553000.
+If you require any further information please call 01964 553000 and ask to speak to the Principal.

 The College is committed to widening access to all our courses.
 We have many students who are aged over 19 years, who may not have the formal entry requirements but who can bring life skills and experience to their studies.
 We look at each application individually and place a high value on real life experiences.